 Penfield Reef Light, Maritime lighthouse in Fairfield County, United States.

-Penfield Reef Light is a granite and wood lighthouse built on Penfield Reef to guide ships at the entrance of Black Rock Harbor along Long Island Sound.
-The tower rises roughly 11 meters and provides navigation assistance to maritime traffic passing through this busy waterway.
+Penfield Reef Light is a lighthouse built on Penfield Reef at the entrance of Black Rock Harbor along Long Island Sound, in Fairfield County, Connecticut.
+It is constructed of granite and wood, stands about 36 feet (11 meters) tall, and guides maritime traffic through this stretch of water.

 The community of curious travelers